mohanadabouserie/Maze-Router-Group-1/README.md

     - Existing routes for other already implemented nets

 - **Algorithm Behavior**:
-    - Takes multiple sources in the case that we already found an optimal path from one pin to the other (all cells on the path are treated as sources)
+    - Takes one source to start from and in the case that we already found an optimal path from one pin to the other (all cells on the path are treated as sources that we can start from)
     - takes multiple targets and tries to find a path to any of them (the target that is reached is returned to inform the routing algorithm which target of them that we reached so not to treat as target anymore)
     - Initialize two 2D dictionaries (dist and paths).
 These dictionaries keep track of the minimum cost to reach each node and the different paths taken to get there.
     - Note that for each cell we need to store multiple paths (the parent is used as a key for the dictionary of each cell).
 The same goes for the “dist” dictionary